syncfusion-content/wpf-docs/wpf/CheckedListBox/How-to/Check-the-item-in-CheckListBox-on-initialization.md

 ---
 layout: post
 title: Check the item in CheckListBox when initiating | CheckListBox | wpf | Syncfusion
-description: check the item in checklistbox when initiating?
+description: This section describes about how to check an item using SelectedItems in CheckListBox on initilization
 platform: wpf
 control: CheckListBox
 documentation: ug